pbrianmackey/WorldOfWarcraftAddOn/wowxml.md

 Functions defined in mycode.lua are available to later scripts.
 Earlier defined scripts cannot see functions defined in mycode.lua.

+####How do I know what attributes are available?

+The list of attributes available to an XML Widget is fairly short:  http://www.wowwiki.com/XML_attributes

+Also for a list of general elements available:  http://www.wowwiki.com/XML_elements

 ####Best Practices